-If you have a cold, talk with your doctor, diabetes nurse.
+If you have a cold, talk with your doctor or diabetes nurse.

 Most of the time, you should take all of your medicines as you usually do.
-Do not skip or double up on any medicine unless your doctor tells you to.
+DO NOT skip or double up on any medicine unless your provider tells you to.

-If you cannot eat your normal amount of carbohydrates, you may need to make a change in your insulin dose or in the dose of your diabetes pills or other injections.
+If you cannot eat your normal amount of carbohydrates, call your provider.
+You may need to make a change in your insulin dose or in the dose of your diabetes pills or other injections.

 When to Call the Doctor